Reflective Tanning Blankets – Are They Safe?

 Cataracts

-The use of reflective tanning blankets can enhance the effects of UV rays from the sun, and therefore increase the amount of damage done to the skin.
+The use of reflective tanning blankets can enhance the effects of UV rays from the sun, thereby increasing the amount of damage done to the skin.

 Where To Find A Reflective Tanning Blanket?

-It is uncommon to find these reflective blankets in stores, as people are now opting for self-tanners or tan accelerators to avoid spending too much time in the sun.
+It is uncommon to find these reflective blankets in stores, as people are now opting for self-tanners or tan accelerators to avoid excessive sun exposure.

 Alternative To Reflective Tanning Blankets